Services & Industries

-Having begun his career as a trial lawyer, James has resolved hundreds of business disputes, representing clients in trials, arbitration proceedings, and settlement negotiations.
-This litigation background gives James a unique perspective when advising his business clients.
-James's clients value his ability to identify practical solutions to complicated problems.
+Having begun his career as a trial lawyer, James has resolved many hundreds of business disputes, representing clients in trials, arbitrations, and mediations.
+James still regularly advises clients in connection with “business divorces” and other thorny situations.
+James’ litigation background gives him a unique perspective when advising his business clients.
+His clients value his ability to identify practical solutions to complicated problems.

 Sale of Big Data Focused Software Company